 Our first trip to the Sierra Foothills was busy with a mountain wedding, hiking and wine tasting.
-It’s a part of California worth exploring.
+Off the typical tourist track, this is a part of California worth exploring.

 Sierra Foothills Hike